demianr/memcached/docs/BinaryProtocol.md

 ### Extra data fields for request

-The extra data is dependant on the command.
+The extra data is dependent on the command.
 Possible fields are described below.

 Flags, a arbitrary 32-bit unsigned integer that the server stores